aiman-al-masoud/deixiscript/docs/notes/notes.md

 Maybe a Lexeme shouldn't contain directly heirlooms, maybe it should be connected to a "prototype" object used as a mixin/class.
 Need to facilitate [prototyping](#prototyping).
 Need to have simple system, where any object is potentially a mixin, and where you can define complex stuff on an object and then "create copies" of that object.

+Bring back "every button is an element" understood as letting "button" inherit from mixin "element".